 - Do you want to quit your job and travel the world?
-Or do you want to travel to different countries but wondering how can you do while working?
+Or do you want to travel to different countries but wonder how you can do so while working?

-- Hi, I am Rahul Bhan a qualified Chartered Accountant from India, a CIA and MBA from Nyenrode University.
-Presently the Audit Head for Asian CGIAR Centers, Sri Lanka.
+- Hi, I am Rahul Bhan, a qualified Chartered Accountant from India with a CIA and MBA from Nyenrode University.
+Currently, the Audit Head for Asian CGIAR Centers is in Sri Lanka.

 Humble Beginnings and Pursuing Chartered Accountancy

 I was an average student who was very interested in sports but also did well in school.
 I had been a state-level player of table tennis as well.

 1985.
 When I was in grade 9 at the age of 13, I decided to become a chartered accountant.
 Crazy, right!